6 Signs You Could Be Eating Too Much Protein

 Fat and carbs both have their fair share of haters, but protein is pretty much always getting good press.
 It's easy to see why: protein is an essential nutrient for strong bones, muscles, skin and pretty much every other part of the body, and it is responsible for thousands of different chemical reactions to make sure your body functions at its best.
 But that doesn't mean more is always better.

 In fact, eating too much protein will do more harm than good for healthy individuals, often compromising at the expense of fiber, carbohydrates or other necessary nutrients.
-Eating too much protein for a prolonged period of time can cause place a burden on the kidneys, liver and bones, as well as potentially increase the risk for heart disease and cancer.
+Eating too much protein for a prolonged period of time can place a burden on the kidneys, liver and bones, as well as potentially increase the risk for heart disease and cancer.

 Here are a few major warning signs to tell if you might be packing too much protein into your day.